Elmar1991/SuperLoadSEO/README.md

 **size:** Width in pixels of the image you want to generate.
 Mandatory data INT for JPG / JPEG / PNG images.

+**square:** 0 or 1 if you want to cut the image in square format.
+Optional data INT, default value 0.

 **quality:** You can further reduce the weight of images by reducing their quality.
 Number from 0 to 100.
 Optional data INT, default value 50.

 **cache:** Time the file will be cached.
 Optional data INT, default value 800000